 What Causes Excess Testosterone in Females?

 The amount of testosterone circulating in a female body depends on the production of testosterone and how it is broken down by the liver.
-Normal level of testosterone in a female should be between 15 – 70 ng/dl.
-Testosterone can be in excess in females, due to excessive production of it by the ovaries and adrenal glands or due to issues breaking it down such as in liver disease.
+Normal testosterone levels in a woman should be between 15 – 70 ng/dl.
+In case the measured value is higher, there might be an excess production of androgens, which can lead to symptoms such as hirsutism.

 Polycystic Ovarian Syndrome (PCOS)